-The Devil Wears Prada meets Catch-22; a novel about a woman’s journey from academic peacenik to national security hawk working under the Dragon Lady of the Pentagon.
+The Devil Wears Prada meets Catch-22; a novel about a young woman’s journey into the heart of Washington’s war machine.

 Dr. Heather Reilly has been an anti-war activist since her brother died fighting the Taliban.
 But her crushing student loans drive her to take a job working on a peace plan for Afghanistan, in the last place on Earth she ever thought she’d be employed: the Pentagon.
 On her first day, however, her position is eliminated and she’s shuffled to a war-fighting office focused on combating Russian aggression.
 Unfortunately, she knows little about Russia and has deep moral reservations about war.
 Making matters worse, she’s also working for Ariane Fletcher—a woman so terrifying, she eats generals for breakfast.
 As Heather learns to navigate the Pentagon’s insane bureaucracy and petty power struggles, she finds that her successes come at the expense of her personal life… and that small mistakes can have major consequences in the Department of Defense.